Motivation, creativity and innovation in individuals, and their relationship to group and team dynamics

 In his work on economic development Joseph Schumpeter distinguished between five different types of innovation (we have added some public health examples of our own):

 - new products e.g. statins

 - new methods of 'production' e.g. PTCA versus CABG to produce patent coronary arteries

 - the exploration of new market e.g. 'female sexual dysfunction'

-- new ways to organize business e.g. telephone helplines
+- new ways to organise business e.g. telephone helplines

 Most of the definitions focus on the first two of these: new products and methods of production (processes) as the most distinctive ones for the purpose of economic impact analysis of the innovation.

-The argument for focusing particularly on the distinction between product and process innovation often rests on the assumption that there economic and social impacts may differ.
-While the introduction of new product is commonly assumed to have a clea effect on growth of income and employment, it has been argued that process innovation, due to its cost-cutting nature, may have more ambiguous effect
+The argument for focusing particularly on the distinction between product and process innovation often rests on the assumption that the economic and social impacts may differ.
+While the introduction of new product is commonly assumed to have a clear effect on growth of income and employment, it has been argued that process innovation, due to its cost-cutting nature, may have more ambiguous effect.

 In order to be creative and innovative Adair states that individuals should:

 1. Think beyond the invisible frameworks that surround problems/situations